About the Blue Bus

 About the Driver

-Annalisa Iadicicco is the founder and creative director of The Blue Bus Project.
+Annalisa Iadicicco is the founder of The Blue Bus Project.
 Born in Italy, she moved to New York in 1997 to pursue her creative career and study photography at the Fashion Institute of Technology.
 After working in movie and television production she returned to creating art from found objects and materials.
 Her work speaks to social injustices and environmental problems as a means to explore overlooked issues and encourage conversation and social change.

 “I wanted to create a platform, a safe space for artists and communities to merge, interact, explore and stimulate discussion that will lead them to action and social change.
 And what a better place than the streets!
 A venue suited for artistic intervention, where people don’t expect to find art but they are organically drawn to it.
 With all these ideas brewing in mind, one day I saw this school bus parked a few blocks from my house, and day after day I kept biking there just to check on it, until one day I put a note on the window that said: 'If you are selling the bus, give me a call'.
 9 months later I got an auspicious call, and suddenly I found myself with this big bus, insurance to pay, a mechanic to deal with, and a colossal dream waiting to become reality.
 With the help of some friends, I was able to fix it up and put it on the road!
 Someday I plan to have a fleet of Blue Buses serving communities all over the United States”